JBrandonS/MLPNG/README.md

    - I have provided `conda-envs/mlpng.yml` which is the conda env I use on m3, you can view this file to find what packages to use.
 The exact versions should not be important for this code to run, but I cannot guarantee that the code will work with newer versions of the packages.
 3. Clone or download, and install [optweight](https://github.com/AdriJD/optweight) and [KSW](https://github.com/AdriJD/ksw)
    - `optweight` should be installed first, you will just need to run `pip install -e .` in the root directory.
+   - For `ksw`
+      - You need to switch to the dev branch `git checkout -b dev origin/dev`
-   - For `ksw` run `make && pip install -e . && make check` in the root.
+      - run `make && pip install -e . && make check` in the root.
-      - You may see an error on the make check, this seems to be an issue with the ksw test code and does not affect anything.
 4. You can now run the code, using the pipeline with `generator.sh` or manually with `scripts/generator.py`, `scripts/combiner.py`, and `scripts/estimator.py`.
 See [Running](#running) for more information.

 ### Trainer